Bound on entanglement in neural quantum states

 \paragraph*{Introduction.} A significant challenge in quantum many-body physics is representing and manipulating states in the exponentially large Hilbert space.
 A common strategy is to restrict to variational states tailored to the needs of the problem.
 Any variational state must strike a balance between efficiency and expressivity: at one extreme, general wavefunctions quickly become computationally intractable, while at the other, few-parameter wavefunctions may be insufficiently expressive.

 In tensor network-based states such as matrix product states (MPS)~\cite{white1992density,schollwock2011density,orus2019tensor,verstraete2008matrix,cirac2021matrix}, this tradeoff is well understood.
-While they are amenable to very efficient algorithms exploiting their linear structure, their expressive power is constrained by the area law of entanglement.
-MPS faithfully describe ground states of gapped one-dimensional systems with short-range correlations, but cannot efficiently represent critical states or states with volume law entanglement.
-Knowing these limitations has been crucial: it underpins our understanding of their success for gapped ground states~\cite{hastings2007area,arad2013area,landau2015polynomial} and points to where new methods are needed~\cite{verstraete2008matrix,cirac2021matrix,verstraete2004renormalization,PhysRevLett.99.220405}.
+While they are amenable to very efficient algorithms, their expressive power is constrained by an area law upper bound on entanglement.
+MPS faithfully describe ground states of gapped one-dimensional systems with short-range interactions, but cannot efficiently represent critical states or states with volume law entanglement.
+Knowing these limitations has been crucial: it underpins our understanding of their success for gapped ground states~\cite{hastings2007area,arad2013area,landau2015polynomial} and points to where new methods are needed~\cite{verstraete2004renormalization,PhysRevLett.99.220405}.

 Neural quantum states (NQS), introduced by Carleo and Troyer~\cite{carleo2017solving}, have emerged as an alternative variational class based on neural networks.
-They capitalize on the remarkable expressivity of neural networks and efficiency of modern optimizers for even millions of parameters~\cite{sharir2022neural,levine2019quantum,raghu2017expressive}.
-In practice, NQS have proven competitive across condensed matter, quantum chemistry, and nuclear physics~\cite{luo2019backflow,nomura2021dirac,cassella2023discovering,chen2024empowering,rende2024simple,teng2025solving,geier2025self,rende2025foundation,pfau2020ab,hermann2020deep,pfau2024accurate,foster2025ab,yang2023deep,adams2021variational,gnech2024distilling}, often achieving state-of-the-art accuracy and competitive scaling compared to tensor network and quantum Monte Carlo~\cite{giuliani2023learning,PhysRevLett.134.079701,kufel2025approximately,gao2017efficient,sharir2022neural,deng2017quantum}.
-Yet, despite this empirical progress, our theoretical understanding of NQS remains incomplete.
-In contrast to MPS, where the area law constraint clearly delineates expressive power, clear constraints are largely lacking for NQS.
+They capitalize on the remarkable expressivity of neural networks and efficiency of modern optimizers for a huge number of parameters~\cite{sharir2022neural,levine2019quantum,raghu2017expressive}.
+In practice, NQS have proven competitive across condensed matter, quantum chemistry, and nuclear physics~\cite{luo2019backflow,cassella2023discovering,chen2024empowering,rende2024simple,teng2025solving,geier2025self,pfau2020ab,hermann2020deep,pfau2024accurate,yang2023deep,adams2021variational,gnech2024distilling,fore2025investigating}, often achieving state-of-the-art accuracy and competitive scaling compared to tensor network and quantum Monte Carlo~\cite{giuliani2023learning,PhysRevLett.134.079701,kufel2025approximately,gao2017efficient,deng2017quantum}.
+Yet, despite this empirical progress, our theoretical understanding of NQS remains nascent.
+In contrast to MPS, where our understanding of expressivity constraints is mature, clear constraints are largely lacking for NQS.
 Identifying such constraints, if they exist, is crucial for conceptual understanding and for deploying targeted solutions.